metamath/lamp-guide/docs/11/index.md

 > Click on the
 > icon <img width="16" height="16" src="hub.svg" alt="Unify"> (unify).

-This will produce a green checkmark next our new step.
+This will produce a green checkmark next to our new step.
 We have green checkmarks next to all the steps except our final `2p2e4` step.